cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     deltaPoints: IPoints;
 };

-// Warning: (ae-missing-release-tag) "MouseDownActivateEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseDownActivateEventType = Types_2.CustomEventType<MouseDownActivateEventDetail>;

-// Warning: (ae-missing-release-tag) "MouseDownEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseDownEventDetail = NormalizedMouseEventDetail & {
     mouseButton: number;